 The objective of this program is to prepare students interested in an athletic training career.
 After January 1, 2004, undergraduate students must graduate from an accredited athletic training education program to be eligible to take the Board of Certification's (BOC) certification examination.
 The SNU Athletic Training Education Program (ATEP) was awarded accreditation by the (CAAHEP) in January 2004 and is now accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The program has been placed on Probation as of February 19, 2016 by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.

 In addition to the prescribed academic courses, each student will be required to complete six semesters of clinical education under the direct supervision of preceptor.
 These clinical experiences will occur in the SNU athletic training facilities, local high school athletic training facilities, the SNU Student Health Center, private physical therapy clinics and physician's offices.
 Admission to the SNU Athletic Training Education program is competitive.
 The admission requirements and policies are published in the Athletic Training Student Handbook.